JamesSkemp/words/content/post/netflix-suggestion-(7192008).md

 +++
 title = "Netflix suggestion (7/19/2008)"
-summary = "Suggestion to Netflix on being able to see all movies I've rented." draft = false comments = true date = "2008-07-19T19:18:00-05:00"
+description = "Suggestion to Netflix on being able to see all movies I've rented." draft = false comments = true date = "2008-07-19T19:18:00-05:00"